- 1. What kind of testing do you do?

 - 8. How long does the test take to complete?

-There is no time limit to the multiple choice sections of the math, English and credit ESL placement tests.
+There is no time limit to the multiple choice sections of the math and English.
 If you get a writing section of the English test, it has a 1-hour time limit.
+The ESL test has a 45-minute time limit.
 Testing appointments are arranged for 3-hour periods, but only rarely will a student need 3 hours to finish placement testing.
 Students taking a math test along with an English or credit ESL test often take 1.5- to 2-hour range, but each student will test at a different pace.

 - 9. How soon will I see my results?